-Study with us anywhere, online, with academics and active researchers from our School of Psychology.
+Study anywhere, online, with academics and active researchers from the School of Psychology.
 And set your own study hours on this flexible short course that fits around full-time work.

 This distance-learning course is for anyone keen to understand and manage the factors influencing human interactions within their company or organisation.

 You do not need a background or qualification in psychology to join this course.

 What you’ll study

 You’ll study two areas vital for the performance and safety of organisations and their workers: culture and conflict.

 Culture: ‘The way we do things around here’

 - Organisational culture and norms are the implicit rules or guidelines around accepted behaviours within an organisation.

 - Organisational safety culture is the shared perception of safety, guidelines and hazards.